hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 WidgetWeaver includes a Small Home Screen clock widget (`WidgetWeaverHomeScreenClockWidget`) with a configurable colour scheme and an Apple-style sweeping second hand.

+Current dev builds can snap to the correct time and then freeze; see **Public per-second ticking plan (WIP)** below.

 ### Sweeping second hand (implementation notes)

 WidgetKit doesn’t guarantee 1 Hz redraws for non-text content on the Home Screen.
 On iOS 26 (iPhone 16 Pro), updates often coalesce to ~2 seconds even if a 1-second timeline is provided.
-To get a smooth sweep without whole-widget blinking or frozen renders, the clock uses:
+To get a smooth sweep without whole-widget blinking or frozen renders, the clock previously used:

 1. A modest timeline cadence (2 seconds) in `WidgetWeaverHomeScreenClockProvider` (for example: `tickSeconds = 2`, `maxEntries ≈ 180`).
 2. Monotonic angles derived from time (no `mod 360`), using local-time seconds: